 In General.
 Except as herein otherwise provided, the expulsion of a student shall be for a period not to exceed the remainder of the semester in which the expulsion took effect.
 However, if the misconduct occurred within 10 school days prior to the end of the first semester, the expulsion may remain in effect throughout the second semester.
-If the misconduct occurred within 10 school days prior to the expulsion may remain in effect for summer school and for the first semester of the following year.
+If the misconduct occurred within 10 school days prior to the end of the second semester, the expulsion may remain in effect for summer school and for the first semester of the following year.